splunk/public-o11y-docs/sp-oncall/spoc-integrations/alertsite-integration.rst

 #.
 In the AlertSite, navigate to :guilabel:`Alerts` then :guilabel:`Alert Recipient`.
 #.
 Select :guilabel:`+ New Recipient`.
 #.
 In the dialog that appears, enter the following:
-    -  Name - any name, for example, *Splunk OnCall*
+    -  Name: any name, for example, *Splunk OnCall*
-    -  Recipient - the email address you generated in Splunk OnCall
+    -  Recipient: the email address you generated in Splunk OnCall
-    -  Mode - *E-mail (text format)\ *
+    -  Mode: E-mail (text format)

       .. image:: /_images/spoc/add-victorops-recipient.png
          :width: 90%